top of page

 Babies and toddlers are not routinely tested for strep throat unless they’ve had close exposure to someone who has a confirmed case.
 Serious complications are also uncommon in children under age three, which is why antibiotics are not always considered as critical in this group.
 That said, treatment may still be used to help shorten the illness and lower the risk of spreading it to others.

-Throat Support
+Throat Soothing Support

 Stop all dairy and processed sugar.
 This will feed strep bacteria.
 And start drinking raw pineapple juice (or straight bromelain).
 Bromelain is an enzyme in pineapples with anti-inflammatory properties that can help soothe a sore throat.